neondatabase/website/content/docs/security/security-overview.md

 Neon has successfully completed a SOC 2 Type 1 audit.
 For more information, see [SOC 2 compliance](soc2-compliance).

+## GitHub secret scanning

+Passwords and API key tokens generated for use with your Neon databases and projects are secured through the [GitHub secret scanning partner program](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-partner-program).
+If passwords or API key tokens are committed in plain text to a public GitHub repository, Neon will notify the email address associated with the Neon project so that you may take corrective action.

 ## Security reporting

 Neon adheres to the [securitytxt.org](https://securitytxt.org/) standard for transparent and efficient security reporting.
 For details on how to report potential vulnerabilities, please visit our [Security reporting](/docs/security/security-reporting) page or refer to our [security.txt](https://neon.tech/security.txt) file.